 For a few days, you may experience some pain and soreness in the treatment area.
-Your surgeon may have subscribed medication to manage your discomfort and to aid the healing process.
+Your surgeon may have prescribed pain medication to manage your discomfort and to aid the healing process.
 Make sure you follow your dosage schedule closely.

-You will also be given post-op instructions regarding showering and icing, It is important to follow all instructions closely and to come to your follow-up appointment.
-You should also make sure that you hydrate well in the first 1-2 days.
+You will also be given post-op instructions regarding showering and icing.
+It is important to follow all instructions closely and to come to your follow-up appointment.
+You should also make sure that you hydrate well and avoid any and all strenuous activity in the first 1-2 days.